It’s time to homeschool ninth grade! So, I thought I’d share today what we’ll be using for my oldest son’s curriculum during his 9th grade year.

 This summer he is working on a 1/2 credit of Bible using the Teen Prasso Bible Study.
 I think there will be a lot of Bible study with the ancient literature class he’ll be taking with Tapestry of Grace.
 If not, I’ll add some lessons from The Picture Smart Bible.

 For physical education, we’ll use Family Time Fitness’s Homeschool High School program.
 They have a 1-year access for only $17 that includes everything for the younger ages as well!
 It also includes an online Health course.
 Hopefully, he can find time to do the Health course this summer and get that out of the way.
+(Nope, didn’t have time for health during the summer.)

 Another subject I would love for him to knock out this summer would be economics.
 I reviewed a great book a couple of years ago called Simply Put: A Study of Economics by Catherine Jaime that will be perfect (just adding a few supplements that she recommends).
+(By the way, he didn’t have time to do this during 9th grade.)

 Community Service/ Ministry: